Swapyrocks/Swapyrocks/README.md

 - 👋 Hi, I’m @Swapyrocks
 - 👀 I’m interested in network automation and generative AI
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me swap.iet@gmail.com
-- 😄 Pronouns: Swapnil Gehlod
+- 😄 Pronouns: Swapnil
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: f*** everything and enjoy the life

 <!---
 Swapyrocks/Swapyrocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.